privateprep/coding-space-website/src/pages/experience-levels/preschool-code.md

     - Introduction to Coding
     - Early STEM
   mdContent: >-
-    A screen-free introduction to coding and engineering for pre-K learners.
+    A screen-free introduction to coding and engineering for pre-K 4 & K learners.
 Through hands-on building, play, and guided exploration, young engineers develop spatial reasoning, pattern recognition, logical thinking, and early problem-solving skills — all before touching a keyboard.

     Every activity is designed to spark curiosity and build the foundational thinking that makes learning to code easier later on.